leonardoanalista/facilmock/README.md

 });
 ```

-Those are not part of this module and is totally related to your use case so add if and only if you need it.
+Those are *not* part of this module and is totally related to your use case.
+So add those lines to your ExpressJS app if this is your case.

 ## Facilmock API